cstl-kaist/cs473-2025-fall/logistics.md

 **Rubric-based grading**: Most assignments and project milestones will be graded based on a set of rubrics, which are designed by course staff to best capture the learning objectives of an assignment.
 But please keep in mind that design work is inherently subjective.

-**Self and peer assessment**: [Metacognition](https://en.wikipedia.org/wiki/Metacognition) is an extremely powerful way to learn, and self- and peer-assessment offer great opportunities for metacognition.
-You'll be asked to assess yourself, as well as your teammates after some project milestones.

-**Studio attendance**: It's mandatory.
-Your TA mentor will keep track of your attendance and reflect it on your participation grade.

-**Late policy**: No late submissions are allowed for the project.
-For individual assignments, you'll lose 10% for each late day.
-Submissions will be accepted until three days after the deadline.
-No submission automatically gets a 0.
+**Late policy**: For individual assignments, you'll lose 10% for each late day.
+For each milestone deadline in the design project, all members of your team will lose 10% for each late day.
+Submissions for both the individual assignments and design project milestones will be accepted until three days after the deadline.
+After then you'll get 0 on that assignment.
+Please note that late submissions for midterm and final presentations are not allowed.

 <!-- TOC --><a name="academic-integrity-and-collaboration"></a>
 ## Academic Integrity and Collaboration